hnryjmes/POODR/README.md

 * inheritance is "a mechanism for automatic message delegation"

 * subclasses and superclasses: messages are forwarded from subclass to superclass

+* "Inheritance provides a way to define two objects as having a relationship such that when the first receives a message that it does not understand, it automatically forwards, or delegates, the message to the second."